 Empathy vs Sympathy – What's the difference?

 I am often asked how empathy differs to sympathy?
-A great question I believe, so let me start with what I have experienced as far as what I believe sympathy is.
+I believe a great question, so let me start with what I have experienced as far as what I believe sympathy is.

-Recently, I noticed a personal situation where a friend, Monique came to me complaining about a certain person in her life.
+I recently noticed a personal situation where a friend, Monique, complained about a certain person in her life.
 Monique simply needed to download to me and get off her chest the way she felt; what the other person had done to annoy her, and to unpack how this person is always letting her down.

 What I had shown was sympathy.